Moorooka: Education

 Moorooka State School is a government primary (Prep-6) school for boys and girls at Sherley Street.
 In 2017, the school had an enrolment of 341 students with 34 teachers (25 full-time equivalent) and 24 non-teaching staff (17 full-time equivalent).
 It includes a special education program.
 It has a strong multi-cultural community and hosts an annual Festival in July.

-St Brendan's Primary School is a Catholic primary (Prep-6) school for boys and girls at Hawtree Street.
+Saint Brendan's Primary School is a Catholic primary (Prep-6) school for boys and girls at Hawtree Street.
 In 2017, the school had an enrolment of 80 students with 15 teachers (10 full-time equivalent) and 13 non-teaching staff (5 full-time equivalent).

 There are no secondary schools in Moorooka.
 The nearest government secondary school is Yeronga State High School in Yeronga to the north.